Connor-York/leo_navigation/LOG_README.txt

 FOR THE POSE FILES IT IS FORMATTED:

-pose x , pose y, timestamp
+pose x , pose y, orientation quarternion x, qy, qz, qW, timestamp